Parrots’ tongues enable them to mimic words, manipulate and funnel food into the throat, handle objects, and taste items.

 Parrots don’t have an epiglottis, so the glottis is always open.
 Therefore, it’ll look like an orifice.
 Parrots may accidentally choke while drinking water when startled or trying to talk while eating.

-Regardless, the glottis is meant to be open at all times for parrots, even during sleep.
+The glottis is meant to be open at all times for parrots, even during sleep.

 Why Is My Parrot Clicking Its Tongue?